Pajk/generator-simple-koa-api/README.md

-npm test # runs test suite using db configured in .env-test npm start # runs the api, conntects to db from .env, ctrl+c to exit npm run graph # first `brew install graphviz` if you don't have it already npm run new your new db migration title # generate new database migration files
+npm test # runs test suite using db configured in .env-test npm start # runs the api, conntects to db from .env, ctrl+c to exit npm run graph # first `brew install graphviz` if you don't have it already npm run db-new your new db migration title # generate new database migration files
 # start hacking!
 ```